Metal nitrosyl complex: Linear vs bent nitrosyl ligands

 The M-N-O unit in nitrosyl complexes is usually linear, or no more than 15° from linear.
 In some complexes, however, especially when back-bonding is less important, the M-N-O angle can strongly deviate from 180°.
 Linear and bent NO ligands can be distinguished using infrared spectroscopy.
 Linear M-N-O groups absorb in the range 1650–1900 cm−1, whereas bent nitrosyls absorb in the range 1525–1690 cm−1.
 The differing vibrational frequencies reflect the differing N-O bond orders for linear (triple bond) and bent NO (double bond).

 The bent NO ligand is sometimes described as the anion, NO−.
 Prototypes for such compounds are the organic nitroso compounds, such as nitrosobenzene.
 A complex with a bent NO ligand is trans-[Co(en)2(NO)Cl]+.
 The NO− is also common for alkali-metal or alkaline-earth metal-NO molecules.
 For example.
 LiNO and BeNO bear Li+NO− and Be+NO− ionic form.

 The adoption of linear vs bent bonding can be analyzed with the Enemark-Feltham notation.
-In their framework, the factor that determines the bent vs linear NO ligands is the sum of electrons of pi-symmetry.
-Complexes with "pi-electrons" in excess of 6 tend to have bent NO ligands.
-Thus, [Co(en)2(NO)Cl]+, with eight electrons of pi-symmetry (six in t2g orbitals and two on NO, {CoNO}8), adopts a bent NO ligand, whereas [Fe(CN)5(NO)]2−, with six electrons of pi-symmetry, {FeNO}6), adopts a linear nitrosyl.
-In a further illustration, the {MNO} d-electron count of the [Cr(CN)5NO]3− anion is shown.
+In their framework, the factor that determines the bent vs linear NO ligands is the electron count in the metal-N-O π system.
+Complexes more than 6 electrons in the system tend to have bent geometries at N. Thus, [Co(en)2(NO)Cl]+, with eight electrons of pi-symmetry (six in t2g orbitals and two on NO, {CoNO}8), adopts a bent NO ligand, whereas [Fe(CN)5(NO)]2−, with six electrons of pi-symmetry, {FeNO}6), adopts a linear nitrosyl.
+In a further illustration, consider the {MNO} d-electron count of the [Cr(CN)5NO]3− anion.
 In this example, the cyanide ligands are "innocent", i.e., they have a charge of −1 each, −5 total.
 To balance the fragment's overall charge, the charge on {CrNO} is thus +2 (−3 = −5 + 2).
 Using the neutral electron counting scheme, Cr has 6 d electrons and NO· has one electron for a total of 7.
 Two electrons are subtracted to take into account that fragment's overall charge of +2, to give 5.
-Written in the Enemark-Feltham notation, the d electron count is {CrNO}5.
+Written in the Enemark-Feltham notation, the d electron count is {CrNO}5, and the nitrosyl is linear.
 The results are the same if the nitrosyl ligand were considered NO+ or NO−.